Apollo-AFCL/AFCLEditor/README.md

 A tutorial for the editor can be found [here](docs/tutorial.md).

 Additionally you can also have a look at the some example workflows within this repository.

+## Project Structure

+An overview about the project structure is presented [here](docs/project_structure.md).

 ## Features